-The names of the persons who were Directors at any time during the financial year are set out on page 2.
+The names of persons who at any time during the financial year were Directors of the Company are set out on page 2.

 Mr Barry McLoughlin held the position of Company secretary for the duration of the financial period.

 Principal objects and activities